MAYZGitHub/mayz-toc/README.md

 ## Why This OTC?
 Liquidity issues on Cardano's DEXs can lead to high slippage, discouraging large trades.
 As detailed in our [Research report on liquidity challenges in the Cardano ecosystem](https://docs.google.com/document/d/1WZ7hvn7w34FM8f7xvnZdzBhkokn43SrJW2hU8AAui-c/), the absence of sufficient liquidity for large transactions often results in price impacts that deter large investors.
 By leveraging a smart contract-based OTC solution, MAYZ's OTC provides an alternative that reduces slippage and increases market efficiency, making Cardano a more attractive option for high-volume traders.

-## Project Status
-We are close to complete Milestone 1 of our project, which focused on research, planning, and initial documentation.
-Key achievements include:

-1. Conducted comprehensive research on liquidity challenges in the Cardano ecosystem.
-2. Developed a detailed project plan outlining our approach and timeline.
-3. Created initial functional documentation providing an overview of the proposed OTC smart contract architecture.

-Our current work has laid the foundation for the development stages to come, ensuring we have a solid understanding of the problem space and a clear roadmap for implementation.

-Our next steps will involve moving into the detailed design and development phases, where we will start translating our research and plans into concrete smart contract implementations on the Cardano blockchain.

 ## Documentation
 - [Gitbook](https://mayz-1.gitbook.io/mayz-otc)